 - Some people feel more sexual desire during the time they are breastfeeding.(5) This is also on the broad spectrum of normal feelings.

 - Parenting is demanding.
-Find ways to work together, share responsibilities, and spend time together in the picture.
+Find ways to work together, sharing responsibilities and spending time together in the picture.
 Even if it’s not your first child, your new family dynamic has changed and it can take time for everyone to adjust.

 - Sex and intimacy are different.
-Both begin with communicating about how each of you feels, what feels good for you, and what you are comfortable engaging in.
+Both begin with communicating about how each of you feel, what feels good for you and what you are comfortable engaging in.
 There is no one right answer.